 As a student in the International and Intercultural Communication program, you will have the freedom to build a personalized, relevant coursework plan that prepares you to pursue your unique professional goals.
 You will have access to internationally recognized experts in the fields of communication, strategic messaging, international health communication, and international relations.
 You will have the opportunity to develop creative campaigns for both corporate and nonprofit clients, participate in community-focused learning projects and integrate theoretical concepts with the professional skills needed for a successful career.

 Our students complete internships at leading companies and nonprofit organizations such as CNN, the American Red Cross, the U.S. State Department, Habitat for Humanity and the United Nations.
-They go on to find careers in a wide range of fields such as global health communication, public diplomacy, international education and administration, international PR and marketing communication.
+They go on to find careers in a wide range of fields such as global health communication, international relations, public diplomacy, international education and administration, international PR and marketing communication.
 Students in the program have access to tailored professional internships, career assistance and a global network of alumni.

 Students in the International and Intercultural Communication program are also eligible to pursue a certificate in public diplomacy, global health affairs, or global business and corporate responsibility.